constellation-app/constellation/CoreNotesView/release/modules/ext/docs/CoreNotesView/src/au/gov/asd/tac/constellation/views/notes/notes-view.md

 ## Markdown Support

-The notes view supports some markdown text now.
-There is a checkbox in the new note window that allows you to enable and disable markdown.
-Markdown is a lightweight markup language for creating formatted text.
-As of now the notes view supports MD features like:
+The Notes View supports some Markdown text now.
+There is a checkbox in the new note window that allows you to enable and disable Markdown.
+Markdown is a markup language for creating formatted text.
+As of now the notes view supports Markdown features like:

     1. Headings
         Put the 1-6 \# characters and a space before text to create a heading.